Richford, Vermont: Geography

-Richford is located in the northeast corner of Franklin County, bordered to the north by the Brome-Missisquoi Regional County Municipality in the Montérégie region of Quebec in Canada.
-Orleans County, Vermont, is to the east.
-Richford, the primary community, is in the northwest part of the town along the Missisquoi River.
+Richford is located in the northeastern corner of Franklin County, bordered to the north by the Brome-Missisquoi Regional County Municipality in the Montérégie region of Quebec, Canada.
+Orleans County is to the east.
+Richford, the primary community, is in the northwestern part of the town along the Missisquoi River.
 Vermont Route 105 passes through the center of town, leading east across the Green Mountains to North Troy and southwest to Enosburg Falls.
 Vermont Route 139 leads north from the center of Richford 1.5 mi to the international border.

 According to the United States Census Bureau, the town has a total area of 112.1 sqkm, of which 111.4 sqkm is land and 0.7 sqkm, or 0.61%, is water.
 The Missisquoi River enters from Canada and exits to the south; there are no significant lakes or ponds.